ORelio/Spotlight-Downloader/README-En.txt

 Q: I do not want to have the image title inside my wallpaper or lockscreen.
 How to remove it?
 R: Edit the batch file you want to use and remove --embed-meta inside the corresponding command.

+Q: I would like to retrieve metadata/images for a specific language.
+How to do it?
+R: Edit the batch file you want to use and add --locale en-US or any other locale code

+Q: When downloading images using spotlight-download-archive.bat, I get very few images.
+Why?
+R: This may be related to the current locale set on your computer.
+Try en-US as decribed above.

 +--------------------+
 | © 2018-2019 ORelio |